 On day 3 of your Italy itinerary 10 days, it’s time to visit the smallest country in the world, Vatican City!
 Today’s adventure will include St. Peter’s Basilica, the Sistine Chapel, and the Vatican Museums.
 Home to the Pope and a pilgrimage site for millions of Christians, a trip to Vatican City is a must while in Rome.

-Insider tip-Be sure that you are dressed properly for your visit though-no bare knees or shoulder allowed.
+Insider tip-Be sure that you are dressed properly for your visit though-no bare knees or shoulders allowed.

 Since lines often average over three hours long, your best bet is to schedule a Vatican tour.
 A tour will allow you to skip the line and will give you an expert guide to explain all of the overwhelming beauty that you are going to experience.